nus-cs2103-AY1920S1/duke/docs/README.md

 `Noted.
 I've removed this task:`<br/>
 Followed by the tasks that was in the list at index 6.

+### `deleteAll` - Remove all tasks from the task list.

+Clear the task list using the command `deleteAll` and press Enter.
+Please note that the action is IRREVERSIBLE.

+Example of usage:

+`deleteAll`

+Expected outcome:

+`Noted.
+I've removed ALL tasks.`<br/>
+`Now you have 0 tasks in your task list.`

 ### `done` - Mark a Task as Done.